 1799(11th of Sivan, 5569): The avoidance of massacre when the French forces withdrew gave rise to the annual observance of Purim Ubrino

-1868: Birthdate of Karl Landsteiner, the Austrian born American physician who received the Nobel Prize for Medicine for his work on differentiating the blood groups in 1930.
+1868: In Baden bei Wien, Fanny Hess and Leopold Landsteiner gave birth to Karl Landsteiner, the Austrian born American physician who received the Nobel Prize for Medicine for his work on differentiating the blood groups in 1930.

 1880: Mortiz Hartman, an official of the Simon Benevolent Association went to the morgue in New York and asked for the body of a young Jewess named Kate Ungerleider who had died of whooping cough.
 Hartman and Louis Davis took the body of the child that had been given to them and brought it to the Bay Ridge Cemetery where they turned it over to the wife of the cemetery caretaker so that she could wash it and prepare it for burial according to Jewish law.
 The woman took the body into her house and immediately came back out telling the men that the body was that of a Christian boy.
 They interred the remains in a temporary grave and returned to the morgue in search of Kate’s body.
 When no action was taken, Hartman went to the Commissioner of Charities and Corrections who instituted a successful search for the body.
 This was the third known instances of such errors in the last six weeks.
 The officials returned to the Bay Ridge Cemetery and interred it there in accordance with Jewish law.

 1880(5th of Tammuz, 5640) A 32 year old tailor named Maurice Moses Heineltrop took his own life today after Seligman & May refused to pay him for a batch of waistcoats he had made for them.
 Heineltrop’s sense of desperation stemmed from the fact that he employed 16 men and he would not be able to pay them for their work.